Data Reduction Frequently Asked Questions

 - Can I process OFFSET or NODDING mode data as STARE mode data?

 - The response curve leaves residual instrument features in my science.

 - My flux-calibrated data do not agree with independent photometric measurements.

 - I cannot find flux standard stars with the same readout mode and binning as my science data.

-- Why isn't there any spectrum in any of the three windows that appears after running the "xsh_respon_slit_offset" recipe in Reflex?
+- Why do I see only a few peaks in the three display windows that appear after running the xsh_respon_slit_<mode> recipe in Reflex?

 - How can I improve the flux calibration of my spectra?

 - The sky in my NIR SLIT STARE data is not well subtracted.

 - How is the sky spectrum for OFFSET data produced?

 - How can I improve the sky correction of my STARE data?